msrezaie/Clothing-Fashion-Website/README.md

 # AYAT Hijab Fashion Clothing Website

-A static website built for an Afghan startup Hijab fashion clothing store (no longer active) which was located in Afghanistan using HTML, CSS, JavaScript, PHP, and Bootstrap.
+A static website built for an Afghan startup Hijab fashion clothing store located in Afghanistan using HTML, CSS, JavaScript, PHP, and Bootstrap.
 The website was created as a freelancing project.

 ## Access
 The website can be accessed with the following link: